 - 30 semester credit hours of college coursework

-- Cumulative minimum GPA of 2.5
+- Cumulative minimum GPA of 2.8

-- ONE of the following
+- One of the following Reading scores:

-- Reading score of 156 or higher
+- ACT Writing score of 6 or better

-- Writing score of 162 or higher
+- SAT Writing Dimension Score of 5 or better

-- Math score of 150 or higher
+- ACT Math score of 22 or better

 Current Wright State Students

-- Program Application
+Submit the Program Application

 - Two Recommendation Forms (PDF)

-Evidence of completing the following First Aid, CPR and Concussion requirements:
+- Evidence of completing the following First Aid, CPR and Concussion requirements:

-- Provide certificate to verify completion of one of the training programs below on first aid for coaches.
+- Provide a certificate to verify completion of one of the training programs below on first aid for coaches.
 (Certified ATC meets this requirement, submit certificate verification).